Contents

 PCB vias can Affect Signal Integrity

-So, if the return current covers any extra distance, it delays the high-frequency signal.
-It is because of the creation of an inductive loop due to additional PCB vias.
-It is not just that; and you may also accumulate unwanted signals along this route.
+When the return current covers any extra distance, it delays the high-frequency signal by creating an inductive loop from additional PCB vias.

 PCB vias to Prevent High-frequency Signal